NickyAl/Chess_SDL/README.txt

 16.9.2020 - added rook and made grid from bool do char matrix with - for free space W for white and
 	    B will be for back figures.
 	  - added queen and king (white team is ready)
+	  - all 32 figures are now on the board and move proparly